QuirkyCort/stepper_wheels/README.md

 When read, it provides the remaining time to run.

-### Target Position with Ramp (0x59, 0x5A, 0x5B, 0x5C) (Int32, UInt16 * 6)
+### Target Steps with Ramp (0x59, 0x5A, 0x5B, 0x5C) (Int32, UInt16 * 6)
 Each address correspond to one stepper (X, Y, Z, A).

 The values to write are...

-* Int32: Target Position
+* Int32: Target Steps
-* Int32: Cruise End Position
+* Int32: Cruise End Steps
 * UInt16: Ramp-up Counter (units of 100ms)
 * UInt16: Ramp-up Delta (amount added to speed at each ramp-up interval)
 * UInt16: Cruise Speed (steps per second)
 * UInt16: Ramp-down Counter (units of 100ms)
 * UInt16: Ramp-down Delta (amount subtracted from speed at each ramp-down interval)

-Target position and Cruise End Position are always relative to the current position.
+Target Steps and Cruise End Steps are always relative to the current position.
-When the target position is reached, the stepper will stop.
+When the target number of steps is reached, the stepper will stop.

 Note that speed is always positive; if moving in reverse, direction must be set separately.